Forensic Science (FORS)

 This course addresses the nexus between social and behavioral principles and the conduct of forensic science.
 Topics addressed include the organization of the forensic enterprise including the structure and functioning of forensic crime labs; performance assessment of forensic systems, organizations and practitioners; sociological, social-psychological, and psychological factors affecting the performance of forensic practitioners; and management theory of forensic workplaces and workers.

 FORS 7346.
 Advanced Forensic Toxicology.
 3 Hours.

 Students focus on advanced principles and practices in forensic toxicology, in particular, advanced analytical, methodological, and interpretive issues.
 Students apply their knowledge of basic forensic toxicology principles to a variety of analytical and interpretive topics relevant to behavioral and postmortem toxicology, including but not limited to, impaired driving, sexual assault, and death investigation.
 Credits 3.

 FORS 7381.
 Explosive Analysis & Detection.
 3 Hours.

-This course surveys the broad field of explosive engineering and detection to include the safety and transportation classifications.
-Chemical and physical properties, explosive reagents and byproducts and detection techniques are addressed.
-It includes military and improvised devices, post-blast evidence and constitutional aspects of interdiction.
+Students survey the broad field of explosive engineering and detection to include the safety and transportation classifications.
+Chemical and physical properties, explosive reagents and byproducts, and detection techniques are addressed, including military and improvised devices, post-blast evidence and constitutional aspects of interdiction.

 Prerequisite: CHEM 4440 or FORS 5445.